 This special issue aims to investigate the nature of training and teaching in the historic environment in the early 21st century, a subject much debated but rarely written about.
 Among other topics, the relationships between primary, secondary, further and higher education need to be examined in order to inform practice and policy; so too does the relationship of the 'industry' to 'universities' in terms of training and (or vs.) teaching; and the tensions between teaching and research explored and examined.
 Papers can be theoretical and/or empirical and may address all of the indicative topics mentioned above, although this list is not exhaustive.
 Practical case studies dealing with one or more of these issues (or relevant matters) are especially welcomed from active practitioners, highlighting how they have dealt with these issues and offered original or innovative solutions, especially inter-disciplinary or inter-sector solutions.
 International case studies are particularly welcome.

-Guidelines for authors For detailed guidelines, please see attached document.
+For detailed guidelines, please see attached document.
 The papers should be between 3000 and 6000 words including references.

 All papers will be subject to the normal peer-review process.